Nyaung-gan: Mon Htoo

 Situated in Budalin township, in which 37 burials were exposed, all but one of which was oriented N/S, in association with stone bracelets and beads, ceramics, bivalve shells and 15 copper-base artifacts (ten axes, two rings, one spear, one bell and one bracelet).
 A Bronze Age date was attributed based on the style of the assemblage and the absence of iron and glass.

 Grave goods

 A burial with grave goods present in pottery.

-Grave goods were found with many of the burials and were contained a wide variety of pots, ranging from a diameter of 4 cm to 55 cm, and held a multitude of items.
+Grave goods were found with many of the burials and contained a wide variety of pots, ranging from a diameter of 4 cm to 55 cm, and held a multitude of items.
 Items that were collected at this site include bronze tools, both animal and human bones, pottery and stone tools.
 These items were collected from four excavation pits (SE, M, NW, NE), and pit SE was where almost exclusively where bronze tools were located.
 A majority of the bronze artifacts were either axes or spear points, and no jewelry made of bronze.